 The Medical College Admissions Test is a standardized exam required by medical schools across the country.
 The exam is designed to assess competencies in areas important for success in medical school and a career as a physician.
-Concepts in biology, chemistry, and physics represent core areas in the sciences you will need to master, and you should complete coursework in these areas before taking the exam.
+You will need to build a very strong foundation in the natural sciences through your college coursework before taking the exam.
 There are specific college courses that you should complete before the MCAT, but beyond that, you should use your undergraduate education to become a skilled, critical reader and thinker.
 Taking challenging courses in the sciences, the humanities, and social sciences can help you develop the reasoning skills you will need for this exam.

 The MCAT is weighed heavily by medical school admission committees.
 Even a student with a 4.0 GPA will need to have an MCAT score of a sufficient level to have a chance for admission to medical school.
 The MCAT plays a far more important role in medical school admissions than the SAT or ACT plays in college admissions, and it requires much more concentrated preparation.

 In addition to the information on this page, you should consult the official MCAT website, for information on registration, test dates and more.